 If you celebrate St. Patrick's Day but have never made a leprechaun trap, then what are you waiting for?
 Legend has it that if you trap a leprechaun and look directly into his eyes, he has to tell you where he's hidden his pot of gold.
 So here's a sneaky trap to help you get your hands on the little guy.

 If you have kids, this is a perfect holiday project to create together, and it provides an opportunity to share some holiday folklore.
 Do a little research on the history of St. Patrick's Day so that you can share that as well, while you make this fun and simple craft.

-The key element here is the gold!
-Find some fake coins to coax your leprechaun into the trap and you'll be good as gold.
-They typically stock them in dollar stores or party stores, which should make them simple to find.
+The key element for this trap is the gold, but you can lure your leprechaun in with other goodies, as well.
+We're hoping these fake coins will coax your leprechaun into the trap so you'll be good as gold.
+You'll find gold coins in dollar stores, party stores, and sometimes in the grocery store.
+You can even find chocolate coins covered in gold foil.
 A dollar store is also a great place to find a blank pencil box, or something similar that you can use for your trap.
-Otherwise, you'll probably find that you have most of the materials right at home already.
+Otherwise, you'll likely have most of the materials right at home already.

-- Plain pencil box or similar box with a swinging lid
+- 1 plain pencil box or similar box with a swinging lid

 - Fake gold coins

 - Lollipop stick, small dowel, or pencil

 - Paper or card stock in rainbow colors